kiwih/LedMatrix/README.md

 I found an LED matrix in the bin outside a business.
 So I took it home and got it going!

-I used an Atmega Xplained Mini (Atmega328PB) to control the module, and a 12V 2A DC PSU unit to provide power.
+I used an Atmega Xplained Mini (Atmega328PB) to control the module, and a 12V 2A DC PSU unit to provide power (note power requirements below)

 ## Investigation